Gissio/radpro/docs/devices/FS2011/install.md

   * Power on/off: long press of the power key.
   * Go up/down: the up and down keys.
-  * Hold measurement: the play/pause or power key.
+  * Toggle measurement view: the play/pause or power key.
   * Reset measurement: long press of the play/pause key.
   * Enter settings: the menu/ok key.
   * Select option: the menu/ok or power key.
-  * Bo back: the play/pause key.
+  * Go back: the play/pause key.

 On the FS2011, Rad Pro can store up to 31372 data points.
 At normal radiation levels, this allows for 21 days of data at 1-minute intervals, 54 days at 5-minute intervals, 108 days at 10-minute intervals, 326 days at 30-minute intervals, and 653 days at 60-minute intervals.